aikedejongste/docs.aikedejongste.nl/git/githubactions.md

 # Github Actions tricks

-## How to make a container image public:
+## How to make a container image public
 <!-- markdown-link-check-disable -->
-* Got to the url with the settings of the containre: https://github.com/orgs/<org-name>/packages/container/<name>/settings
+* Got to the url with the settings of the containre: <https://github.com/orgs/><org-name>/packages/container/<name>/settings
 * Choose Public and apply.
 <!-- markdown-link-check-enable -->